 In every other kind of engineering in any other field, testing is considered to be a fundamental part of development.
 In the US, every federally funded bridge must undergo extensive wind tunnel tests, for instance.

-Mechanical engineers see testing as one of most essential and, as some may argue, the most important functions.
+Mechanical engineers see testing as one of the most essential and, as some may argue, the most important functions.
 Yet in software development, while it is equally as important as in any other industry, writing tests is frequently viewed as a waste of time by the clients.

 Thankfully, the embedded community, for the most part, recognizes the value in this part of the development process and often promotes testing parallel to writing the code, which has proven to be very effective for the delivery.

 - Find bugs in software